-Liquefaction effects have not been widely observed, even though much of the area that was exposed to strong shaking was mapped as being in either Very High or Highly susceptible soils.
+Liquefaction effects have not been widely observed, even though much of the area that was exposed to strong shaking was mapped as being in either Very High or High susceptible soils.
 Damage to buried water pipes, though, suggest that some type of PGDs did occur, including the effects of surface faulting.
 Future LiDAR and other mapping work may clarify the situation.

 Power.
-About 70,000 PG&E customers, affecting about 200,000 people, lost power.
+About 70,000 PG&E customers lost power, affecting about 200,000 people.
 Essentially all power was restored within 24 hours after the earthquake.
 The reasons for the power outages are related to the following:

-- The performance of the 60 kV 230 kV transmission system was "superior". (essentially no functional damage).
-This allowed power to remain "on" during the strong shaking and for many seconds thereafter. - As the overhead distribution circuits were energized, when the wire slapping occurred, that resulted in blown fuses (cut-outs) and power outages. - A high percentage of all power outages appear to be related to wire slapping. - No overhead poles collapsed.
+• The performance of the 60 kV - 230 kV transmission system was "superior". (essentially no functional damage).
+This allowed power to remain "on" during the strong shaking and for many seconds thereafter.

+- As the overhead distribution circuits were energized, when wire slapping occurred, that resulted in blown fuses (cut-outs) and power outages. - A high percentage of all power outages appear to be related to wire slapping. - No overhead poles collapsed.
 About a third of all overhead poles carry one or more transformers, nearly all of which are attached to the pole using bolts.
 Early estimates are that about 11,000 poles were exposed to PGA > 0.2g.

 Water.
 Potable water supply is provided by three agencies in the strong shaken areas: Napa, American Canyon and Vallejo water departments.
 By August 25, about 40 pipe breaks had been identified.
 By September 15, more than 180 water pipe breaks had been identified (with 160+ of these in the City of Napa, 25+ in the City of Vallejo).
-By January 2015 the number of pipe repairs was about 240 in Napa; over 50 in Vallejo,.
-More than 10 pipe repair crews were working to repair these.
-As pipes were being repaired and repressurized, additional downstream pipe breaks were identified.
+By January 2015 the number of pipe repairs was about 240 in Napa; over 50 in Vallejo.
+In the week following the earthquake, more than 10 pipe repair crews were working to repair water pipe breaks in Napa.
+As pipes were being repaired and re-pressurized, additional downstream pipe breaks were identified.
 There was no reported damage to water treatment plants.